InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

   initiative focuses more on permissionless innovation or on shared development of reusable components.
-- In any case, there can be times when the company interests are at odds with those of the community and this is where the TC plays a vital role.
+- In any case, there can be times when the company interests are at odds with those of the community.
+And while companies are more concerned with the bottom line and thus the products produced by an InnerSource community, InnerSource communities, on the other hand understand that a healthy community is a precondition for healthy code.
+This is why the Apache Software Foundation, after which many InnerSource initiative were modeled, has the motto "Community over Code".
+- It is this potential area of conflict, where the TC plays a vital role.
 - One example I remember is when I developed a system for remotely controlling HVAC systems in my InnerSource community.
 We successfully met the deadline to present the system on a trade fair, where it was an overall success.
 But we